Proglucagon

 Proglucagon is a protein that is a precursor of glucagon and several other components.
 It is cleaved from preproglucagon.

 Proglucagon is generated in the alpha cells of the pancreas and in the intestinal L cells in the distal ileum and colon.

 Preproglucagon in humans is encoded by the GCG gene and is composed of 180 amino-acid residues.

-More specifically, preproglucagon is cleaved into the following components in different organs:
+Function and Terminology

+The “pre-” prefix of preproglucagon indicates that it is composed of proglucagon together with a signal peptide.
+The signal peptide is a 20 amino acid fragment that signals that the protein needs to be secreted out of the cell.
+Proglucagon has the “pro-“ prefix because it is a prohormone, which means it is an inactivate precursor that needs to be further modified in order to produce active hormone(s).
+In particular, proglucagon is cleaved (cut) into different active hormones depending on the organ.
+Omitting various inactive fragments, preproglucagon is cleaved into the following: